kfechter/LegionY530Ubuntu/Sections/Installation.md

 Once the desktop loads, double click the setup icon on the desktop.
 It should have a label with the words "Install Ubuntu"

 The following screenshots are from a 18.04.3 installation.
 If you are using a different version, the options or UI may be different.
+Available drives will differ based on what hardware is installed in your laptop

 __Note: Ubuntu 18.04.3 and up can automatically install the graphics drivers. make sure to select the checkbox to install the drivers.__